 - individual diagnostic assessments;

-- scrutiny of information provided by parents, Academies and other professionals.
+- Scrutiny of information provided by parents, Academy staff and other professionals.

 Outcomes from the assessment process will inform future planning around meeting individual need(s) where special educational need(s) and/or any other needs have been identified.

 There may be some instances where a special educational need has not been identified but whereby other barriers to learning are evident that may have impact upon progress and attainment.
 In such circumstances Academy processes and procedures will provide support; for example, where:

 - a disability that does not constitute a special educational need but that requires ‘reasonable adjustments’ to be put in place as required by Disability Equality legislation;